jamescoxhead/todo-app/README.md

 Each project within the solution has associated automated tests.

+## Development workflow
+To keep things simple this repo loosely follows [Trunk-based development](https://trunkbaseddevelopment.com/).
+Small changes in the main branch are fine if they do not break the build.
+Larger changes and external contributions should be in a feature branch off of the main branch.
+External contributions are merged in via a pull request.

 ## Roadmap
 * Add CI using **Azure DevOps**
 * Add a front end - maybe Blazor?